antaed/neovim_config/README.md

-# My MacVim config
+# My Neovim (on WSL2) config

 ![screenshot](https://repository-images.githubusercontent.com/221780628/b6f09b00-0940-11ea-9447-f21ae15e3c42)

-This repository contains my MacVim configuration process for a new computer, it is based on my own work flow as a web developer (in PHP, JavaScript, HTML, CSS) and it includes:
+This repository contains my Neovim configuration process for a new computer, it is based on my own work flow as a web developer (in PHP, JavaScript, HTML, CSS) and it includes:

-* my **gvimrc** file
+* my **init.vim** file
-* **.vim** directory containing various customization files including my own theme, snippets, syntax highlighting, etc.
+* **nvim** directory containing various customization files including my own theme, snippets, syntax highlighting, etc.
 * the font of my choice

 **Disclaimer**\